JordiPolo/minos/README.md

 To run the scenarios as a test suite:
 ```
-minos verify -a
+minos verify -n
 ```

-`-a` will instruct Minos to allow errors codes to not have strict schemas.
+`-n` will instruct Minos to allow errors codes to not have strict schemas.

 To run the scenarios as a performace suite:
 ```
-minos performance -u 16
+minos performance -t 16
 ```

-`-u 16` will instruct Minos to launch the load of 16 users simultaneously
+`-t 16` will instruct Minos to launch the load of 16 users simultaneously

 Additionally, you can setup any command with the following common options: